AmarPan/meet-your-cohort/README.md

 ## 📝 Description

-Review My Project is a hub where General Assembly (GA) Software Engineering Immersive (SEI) coding bootcamp students can post their projects and receive feedback on them from peers and teachers.
+Review My Project is a hub where General Assembly (GA) coding bootcamp students can post their projects and receive feedback on them from peers and teachers.

 ## :camera_flash: Screenshots
 | Screenshot | Description |